He tried to kidnap a Florida girl. Luckily, she watched ‘Law & Order’ and knew what to do

 Detectives catch suspect

-Detectives, using that surveillance video and other surveillance footage, which showed much of the SUV’s route that morning, were able to catch Stanga.
+Detectives, using surveillance video that showed much of the SUV’s route that morning, were able to catch Stanga.

-Stanga had stopped to buy something at a Murphy Express store not far away at 7:08 a.m., about 10 minutes after the attempted kidnapping, and was wearing the same clothing.

-Stanga’s attorney, Robert Dees, questioned his client’s arrest during a Wednesday court hearing.
-He told the court Alyssa did not definitively pick him from a photo lineup and initially said her attacker was Hispanic, The Associated Press reported.
+Stanga’s attorney, Robert Dees, questioned his client’s arrest during a court hearing on Wednesday.
+He told the court Alyssa did not definitively pick his client from a photo lineup and initially said her attacker was Hispanic, The Associated Press reported.

 Prosecutors feel the evidence is strong.

-“She fought like a trouper,” a deputy with the Escambia Sheriff Chip Simmons said at a Wednesday news conference.
+“She fought like a trouper,” Escambia Deputy Chip Simmons said at a Wednesday news conference.

 Stanga’s behavior at work that day seemed “odd,” according to the arrest report.
 He told his supervisor at the unidentified company’s site, which is just over the Florida line in Alabama, that he was going to be late — at 7:45 a.m. — because he had to drop his child off at school.
 But his child goes to virtual school so his supervisor thought the excuse was “odd.”

-The girl’s mother told the Pensacola News Journal, “Her first words were, ‘Somebody tried to kidnap me.
+Meanwhile, the girl’s mother told the Pensacola News Journal: “Her first words were, ‘Somebody tried to kidnap me.
 He grabbed me by my throat and he had a knife.
 Mom, I had to leave some sort of evidence behind, like on ‘Law & Order SVU.’
 We’ve watched probably every episode on Hulu.
 She’s a smart cookie, she thinks on her toes.”

 Response from ‘Law & Order’ star